ssbc/jitdb/README.md

 ## Low-level API

-### paginate(operation, offset, limit, descending, cb)
+### paginate(operation, offset, limit, descending, onlySeq, cb)

 Query the database returning paginated results.
-If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run.
+If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run. `onlySeq` be be used to return seqs instead of the actual messages.
 The result is an object with the fields:

 - `data`: the actual messages
 - `total`: the total number of messages